slimgroup/TimeProbeSeismic.jl/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

-## Package

-This package can also be installed directly as a standard julia package with the `dev/add` command.

 ## Examples